OpenChain-Project/Japan-WG-General/Conferences-and-Events/FOSDEM/fosdem2019_license_tools_panel.md

 Michael Jaeger: Hey, my name is  Michael,  Michael Jaeger.
 I’m, along with other people, I’m a maintainer for FOSSology, which is a Linux Foundation project, scanning for licenses.
 And SW360, which is an Eclipse Foundation project, providing component inventory.
 I’m employed at a German engineering company called Siemens.
 And in my free time, I ____________ trainings about tools.

 00:01:50:45
-Bradley: OK, so, let’s just leave the mic at each end, and in that way we all minimize the mic passing. **So, first question for the panel is “what GPL or other license compliance problems can, do you believe that, compliance tools can solve for users?”**
+Bradley: OK, so, let’s just leave the mic at each end, and in that way we all minimize the mic passing. **So, first question for the panel is “what GPL or other license compliance problems can do you believe that compliance tools can solve for users?”**

 Michael: Did you say what GPL and other compliance problems?